top of page

 Otis Eldridge was born in Baltimore, Maryland and attended Baltimore City public schools where his musical journey began in the 6th grade at Booker T. Washington Middle School.
 He later attended Baltimore City College High School and eventually Morgan State University where he participated in the Wind Ensemble as well as the Marching, Concert and Jazz band.
 In 2009, he obtained a bachelor's degree in music then immediately pursued an MAT at the graduate level.
 He initially became a full-time public-school music teacher in 2011.
 In 2016, he began course work toward a doctorate in urban educational leadership from Morgan State University.
 He is currently the band director/music teacher at Hamilton Elementary/Middle School.
 Some of his hobbies include watching historical documentaries, creating Hip-Hop productions, cooking and watching Basketball highlights.

-Carrie Barrett - Baltimore County
+Carrie Barrett Traube - Baltimore County

 Recording Secretary, Maryland Music Educators Association